 Elsewhere, the article argues that social justice culture is a result of greater female influence in politics and society, again echoing some of Dr, Peterson’s ideas.
 Peterson has argued that men prioritise ‘production’ whereas women prioritise ‘distribution’ as a result of their different personality traits.
 Women’s increased involvement in politics is said to have influenced social justice because of this.
 This is plausible, but again I have some disagreements here.

 This argument seems to imply that the only genuine power that is possible is direct power.
-In other words, since men have predominantly wielded power throughout history, only ‘masculine’ versions of it, whatever that may mean, has proliferated.
+In other words, since men have predominantly wielded power throughout history, only ‘masculine’ versions of it, whatever that may mean, have proliferated.
 This in itself has shades of feminist thinking in it.
 Effectively, women have never had direct power, at least in relation to men, therefore they have never had any means to influence society as a whole.
 This ignores other forms of power like the ability to influence others or ‘indirect power’.
 A classic example would be Lady Macbeth in Shakespeare’s play.
 Therefore, we cannot assume that women have never had any power just because they’ve rarely been in positions to directly wield it like men have.

 If we look at any cult or dictatorship that existed in the past, even though they were almost always headed by men, both men and women were equally swayed by their influence and often their destructive and damaging tendencies.
 Whatever social justice tendencies women have, it clearly wasn’t enough to topple these systems, so it’s important to draw a distinction between ‘feminine thinking’ and ‘feminist thinking’.